Khoomn/E3PSpriteProCRTouchFW/README.md

+I have since sold this printer and will not continue to release updates.
+Use this as a base if newer, better firmwares come out.

 IMPORTANT: PUT "thermistor_1.h" under Marlin\src\module\thermistor

 This firmware is for the Ender 3 Pro with mainboard v4.2.7.
 I upgraded my hotend to the Creality Sprite Pro with a CR Touch but the BL touch works the exact same (I think).